 Bar Alto | 119 Lamington Street

 What’s better than Italian?
 Italian accompanied with spritzes!
 And no one does that quite like Bar Alto, with riverfront views making it the ultimate lunch date or Sunday sesh.
 Grab friends, book a table on the balcony, and spend your afternoon devouring bowls of chilli garlic mussels.
 The menu is packed with modern Italian dishes and share plates like braised lamb shoulder and pork spare ribs.
 The pick of the pastas?
 Crespelle with ricotta, pumpkin and burnt sage butter.

 Deathproof | 697 Brunswick Street

 The sibling of 24 hour coffee shop Death before Decaf, Deathproof bar is as badass as the name suggests.
 Now open for breakfast, we can’t look past the buttermilk fried chicken and waffles.
 More of a night owl?
-Get stuck into the bar from midday, pull up a chair at the Sailor Jerry decorated venu and order yourself a beer or cocktail and some loaded poutine, with pico de gallo, jalapenos and Sailor Jerry pulled pork.
+Pull up a chair at the Sailor Jerry decorated venue and order yourself a beer or cocktail and some loaded poutine, with pico de gallo, jalapenos and Sailor Jerry pulled pork.

 Whether your tastes are acai or Absolut Vodka, there’s something for everyone in New Farm.